nickstambaugh/nickstambaugh/README.md

 ## About me
 A dysfunctional programmer who jumps between ideas, languages, and projects frequently.

 I study computer science, C/C++, Rust, TypeScript, and Python at night.
-I am focusing on system programming right now.

 I write sometimes on <a href="https://medium.com/@nick-stambaugh">medium.</a>